wwWallet/wallet-docs/docs/wallet/06-encryption-architecture.md

 exhaustive; we invite additional and ongoing review and critique of the design.

-### Rotating the main encryption key

-The **mainKey** cannot easily be replaced since that would require access to each **prfKey** and **passwordKey** in order to update each corresponding key wrapping.
-This could be solved by having each **prfKey** and **passwordKey** wrap an ECDH private key instead of wrapping the **mainKey** directly, and instead using ECDH to derive the wrapping key for the main key.

 ### Cleartext session key

 The **sessionKey** is used for user convenience: once logged in, the session key can be used for the duration of the session to access encrypted data.
-However, this might not improve security much; it may not be materially less secure to simply store the **mainKey** itself in cleartext in session storage.
+However, this might not improve security much; with **mainKey** now easily replaceable it is not materially less secure to simply store the **mainKey** itself in cleartext in session storage.

 ### Weak encryption at rest